yazzou/wordpress-toolbox/README.md

 [/row]
 ```

+For the reason, see the _Limitations_ section of [the Shortcode API](https://codex.wordpress.org/Shortcode_API).
 The workaround, as far as I can tell now, is to register the same shortcode under different names.

 #### `wpautop` will mess up your shortcodes